tobiasbriones/blog/mathswe/legal/cookie-consent/release/cookie-consent-v0-1-0---mathswe-legal-2024-03-29/index.md

 coming redaction of the cookie policy will act as a powerful framework to maintain a robust legal basis in MathSwe.

+### Proof of Consent

+Advanced legal requirements in some EU countries encompass storing consent records as proof demonstrating you're requesting proper users' consent.

+> Where processing is based on consent, the controller shall be able to
+> demonstrate that the data subject has consented to processing of his or her
+> personal data.
+>
+> Source: #1 \| Art.
+7 GDPR – Conditions for consent [2]

+The Cookie Consent service will receive requests from MathSwe websites and web apps to process and store the famous **proof of consent** to demonstrate user consent on cookie preferences.

+Users can also update their consent at any time.

+> The data subject shall have the right to withdraw his or her consent at any
+> time.
+>
+> Source: #3 \| Art.
+7 GDPR – Conditions for consent [3]

+The client app allows the user to set their preferences to update their consent [^1], so it will emit a new consent through the microservice, and the client app will overwrite the old consent.

+[^1]: Via the footer's "Cookie Preference" button

+Notice that the service gives a unique ID to each consent.

+Consents can come from any user, like anonymous users without a personal account.
+So, the consent ID defines *who gave it*.
+Therefore, you can claim the consent record with the provided ID stored in the client app, so it is key[^2] *to show this ID in the cookie banner* when consent is effective for that client.

+[^2]: Pun intended since the consent ID is *the key* to the consent value in the
+    KV (Key Value) database

+Demonstrating consent records requires complete information.
+It also requires data minimization to avoid collecting more than needed.
+In that regard, you can check [the `CookieConsent` response](#requesting-a-consent) to see how accurately data is stored but minimized, like the `AnnonymousIpv4` that avoids storing the full IP address while still being serviceable.

+One more challenge is to keep the reference of the information provided to the user at that moment, that is, the cookie banner info and the cookie and privacy policies.
+The Cookie Consent service doesn't store this boilerplate but can be inferred thanks to the `mathswe/legal` repository, which will contain the policy redactions versioned with Git.

+The release celebrated in this article is a clear example of how MathSwe open-source standards are rigorous and transparent.
+Tools can use information, like repository tags, where microservices are versioned, to infer the privacy and cookie policies at a given time.
+The process is then cohesive[^3] and efficient[^4].

+[^3]: The repository `legal` is only for legal microservices

+[^4]: It's neither necessary nor wanted to store redundant data to comply;
+    tracking the version of the privacy/cookie policies should work well, so the system is efficient without storing any massive boilerplate

+Regarding "Storing consent records," Finsweet says, "Most websites do not have this level of compliance.
+However, storing consent records is mandatory for some countries under GDPR."
+[7].
+Therefore, that's what I mention by **advanced compliance**, and this is another point to celebrate in this release 🎉.

+The Cookie Consent service does its best to store cookie consent records to demonstrate user preferences with rich proofs that can determine any user consent.
+Its functionality gets extended by other tools like the banner and more advanced tools that MathSwe can create in the future to keep providing the service with rigor.

 ## References

 [1] [#11 \| Art.
 4 GDPR – Definitions](https://gdpr-info.eu/art-4-gdpr/).